How to Become a Travel Nurse

 Requirements will vary somewhat by the travel agency, but there are some core requirements that will always be in place.

 ER nurses will typically need ACLS, Pediatric Advanced Life Support (PALS) and Trauma Nursing Core Course (TNCC).
-Nurses that are even more specialized, such as NICU nurses, would be required to maintain their specialty certifications for that area.
+Nurses who are even more specialized, such as NICU nurses, would be required to maintain their specialty certifications for that area.

 Health Records/Vaccination Requirements

 Travel nurses must also keep their vaccination records up to date, as well as a health history.
 Typically, nurses are required to be vaccinated for the usual assortment of childhood illnesses, annually against the flu and maintain current COVID-19 boosters.
-It is also recommended for nurses to be vaccinated for Hepatitis B.
+It is also recommended that nurses be vaccinated for Hepatitis B.

 In addition, a current Tuberculosis skin test is recommended to be on file.
 These provisions help to maintain the nurse’s safety in any care environment and ensure that the facility is not inadvertently spreading infection.